ForModLabUHel/forClimate/README_mottiprebas.md

 Scroll to the right to see the full command line.

 >[!IMPORTANT]
->The mottiprebas.py script must be executed in the *forClimate* directory.
+>The `mottiprebas.py` script must be executed in the *forClimate* directory.
 It will use weather and climate scenario
 >databases installed in *forClimate* project.

-The option *-y 20* is the simulation time.
+The command line option *-y 20* gives the simulation time.
 The last growth step is from 15 to 20, i.e the growth step is 5 years (default value for the *-i* option).
 The main directory for results is given with *-m MottiPrebasSimulations*.
 Simulation results will appear in subdirectories, one for each Motti initialization file.
-Motti initialization files are given with the *initmotti/prebasTest*.txt.
+Motti initialization files are provided with  *-d initmotti/prebasTest\*.txt*.
 Note the possibility to use regular expression to match multiple initialization files for a single simulation session.

 >[!NOTE]
 >Currently each Motti initialization file can have one site only.

-Simulation results based on template file names given for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*) will appear in their respective directories and named after simulation steps.
+Simulation result files are based on template file names given for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*).
+They will appear in their respective directories and named after simulation steps.
 For example *prebascoeff/PrebasCoeff_5-10.txt* contains coefficients for Motti for the simulation step 5 to 10.
 Directory hierarchy for the simulation results starting from the main directory will be created programatically.

-The option *-r 2* defines region in Finland (7 in total) and the option *-w 1* selects the climate scenario (4 in total).
+The option *-r 2* defines climatic region in Finland (7 in total) and the option *-w 1* selects the climate scenario (4 in total).
 The *-e 2025* option is the start year in the climate scenario data base and the *-f 2025* option is the start year when climate scenario is used.

 >[!NOTE]
->Current weather for each 5 year simulation period will be randomly selected for the simulation step out of 20 years available
+>Current weather for each 5 year simulation period will be randomly selected for a simulation step out of 20 years available
 >in the database for the current climate.
 Climate scenario is deterministic beginning from a given start year.
 >There are 120 years of scenario data available in total in each 4 climate scenarios.
 >In other  words the current weather tries to model natural variability in the annual weather with randomness